Interglacials and glacials - natural experiments in biodiversity dynamics

 These hypotheses are not mutually exclusive and attempts are being made to unite them.
 Disentangling and assessing the relative roles of environment, interactions, and neutrality in plant community assembly, composition, and structure requires a historical dimension because, as Jeannine Cavender-Bares notes (in Stokstad 2009: Science) "you cannot understand the assembly process if you do not think about time" and as Steve Jackson and Jessica Blois (2015: PNAS) emphasise "a consensus is emerging that community properties cannot be understood without biogeographical and historical contexts".
 Long-tem palaeoecological data from detailed pollen analyses of continuous sequences covering 100,000 - 1,000,000 years provide the historical dimension.

 During these time periods, Earth has experienced major climatic shifts from temperate interglacial stages (we live in the latest interglacial) to cool, often dry, glacial 'ice-age' stages.
-Due to advances in sediment coring and chronology and a huge amount of time-consuming pollen analysis, continuous records of pollen (and hence, by inference, vegetation) change through alternating interglacial and glacial stages from Greece, NE Russia, and Colombia are now available.
+Due to advances in sediment coring and chronology and a huge amount of time-consuming pollen analysis, continuous records of pollen change (and hence, by inference, vegetation change) through alternating interglacial and glacial stages from Greece, NE Russia, and Colombia are now available.
 Each of these records, plus sequences for three different interglacial stages in Denmark, provides a long-term ecological observatory.
 The changes from glacial to interglacial conditions are a series of 'natural experiments' on vegetation change and they can be used to test ecological hypotheses about the determinants of long-term community assembly, composition, and structure and of biodiversity dynamics (taxonomic, functional, phylogenetic) and turnover.

 The IGNEX projects will use numerical methods to detect major recurring patterns of vegetation change, biodiversity, and turnover for each interglacial stage, for each glacial-interglacial pair, for all glacial stages, and for all interglacial stages.
 Six main hypotheses will be evaluated.

-- There are consistent patterns in taxonomic, functional, phylogenetic, and attribute diversity and compositional turnover between interglacials in a geographical area and within interglaciala of the same marine isotope stage (= age) in different areas - this will be a particular focus of IGNEX-eco.
+- There are consistent patterns in taxonomic, functional, phylogenetic, and attribute diversity and compositional turnover between interglacials in a geographical area and within interglacials of the same marine isotope stage (= age) in different areas - this will be a particular focus of IGNEX-eco.

 - There is a complex dynamic of extrinsic environmental change, intrinsic species interactions, and ecological drift within a glacial and subsequent interglacial couplet.